 Nurse and Midwife numbers Without increased numbers of trained health staff this plan cannot be fully implemented, and PNGs MDG-4 goal will not be reached.
 Child health and midwifery nursing need a major influx of resources.
 There are two post-graduate child health nursing courses in PNG.
 The most established is in the School of Medicine and Health Sciences, University of Papua New Guinea, Taurama Campus, Boroko, Port Moresby.
 This school trains about 20 new midwives and paediatric nurses annually.
-A new child health course in Goroka University trains another 20-25 per year.
-A review of PNG's nursing workforce in 2002-3 estimated that there was a need for 435 more midwives and 200 more paediatric nurses.
-These post-graduate programs, which are fragile because of limited teaching and other resources, will need serious ongoing support.
-Reviewing and standardizing the curricula of all courses that teach maternal and child health (Community Health Workers, Child Health Nurses, Midwifery, HEO, Medical students) to ensure the content contains essential child health training interventions and the contents of this plan is urgently required.
+A new child health course at Goroka University trains another 20-25 per year.
+A review of PNG's nursing workforce in 2002-3 estimated a need for 435 more midwives and 200 more paediatric nurses.
+These post-graduate programs, which are fragile because of limited teaching and other resources, will need ongoing support.
+Reviewing and standardising the curricula of all courses that teach maternal and child health (Community Health Workers, Child Health Nurses, Midwifery, HEO, and Medical students) to ensure the content contains essential child health training interventions and the contents of this plan are urgently required.

-Population growth The Paediatric Society of PNG and Family Health Services Division of the National Department of Health is aware of the fact that one of the factors in PNG that has the potential to derail all the positive gains made so far is uncontrolled population growth.
+Population growth The Paediatric Society of PNG and the Family Health Services Division of the National Department of Health are aware of the fact that one of the factors in PNG that has the potential to derail all the positive gains made so far is uncontrolled population growth.
 PNG now has almost a 3% population growth rate with a projected doubling time of 20 years.
-This means that in 10 years time the paediatric population will have increased by around 2 million.
+This means that in 10 years' time, the paediatric population will have increased by around 2 million.

 Neonatal mortality makes up 50% of infant mortality, so the neonatal mortality rate for PNG is likely to be about 28 per thousand live births.
-Two thirds of neonatal deaths are associated with high risk pregnancies, labour and delivery.
-Although there are many factors, prematurity, low birth weight, deliveries that are not supervised by skilled health workers and early neonatal sepsis account for the majority of neonatal deaths in PNG.
+Two-thirds of neonatal deaths are associated with high-risk pregnancies, labour and delivery.
+Although there are many factors, prematurity, low birth weight, deliveries not supervised by skilled health workers and early neonatal sepsis account for most neonatal deaths in PNG.

 Malnutrition Nutrition is a vital but neglected part of health care in Papua New Guinea.
-The rate of malnutrition is unacceptably high and contributes substantially to high child mortality, poor growth and neurodevelopment and high infectious disease morbidity.
-Severely malnourished children (marasmus and kwashiorkor) account for over 5% of all paediatric hospital admissions.
+The unacceptably high malnutrition rate contributes substantially to high child mortality, poor growth and neurodevelopment and high infectious disease morbidity.
+Severely malnourished children (marasmus and Kwashiorkor) account for over 5% of all paediatric hospital admissions.
 However many other children suffer from moderate malnutrition, which increases the risk of death from pneumonia, diarrhoea, tuberculosis, HIV and malaria.6;7 Two-thirds of all child deaths are associated with moderate or severe malnutrition.
-The 2005 national nutritional survey showed over half of all children under 5 years of age had some degree of malnutrition.
+The 2005 national nutritional survey showed that over half of all children under 5 years of age had some malnutrition.
 Contributing factors towards malnutrition include early weaning, inappropriate feeding, adoption and infections.
-Improving rates of exclusive breastfeeding for six months is crucial to achieving better nutrition throughout childhood.
+Improving exclusive breastfeeding rates for six months is crucial to achieving better nutrition throughout childhood.